-MCSO asserts that it has been in compliance with the requirements of Paragraph 104 for at least three consecutive years.
+MCSO has been in compliance with the requirements of Paragraph 104 for at least three consecutive years.
 Phase 1 and Phase 2 compliance with Paragraph 104 was first achieved on September 30, 2016.
 MCSO achieved three consecutive years of Phase 1 and Phase 2 compliance with this Paragraph on September 30, 2019.